mackenziekbrooks/dci102-f21-humanitiesdata/docs/how-the-web-works.md

 </html>
 ```

 As you can see, angle brackets surround each tag.
-The tags themselves around pieces of content.
+The tags themselves surround pieces of content.
 There's an opening tag and a closing tag.
 You can tell the closing tag by the slash after the angle bracket `</title>`.
-You should also notice that the tags are nested.
+You should also notice that the tags are nested, that is some tags open and close themselves within the middle of other tags.
 The `<head>` and `<body>` tag are both children of `<html>`, and each of those tags has their own children.
 We'll learn more HTML down in [Activity 1.2](#activity-12-html).

 For now, the thing to remember is that HTML exists to tell the computer, specifically the browser, what to do with each piece of content.
 Another way to say this is *semantic markup*.
 Attaching structural or semantic meaning to content is especially important because not everyone (people or computers) uses their eyes to read the Web.
 Using valid HTML ensures that the Web is [accessible](https://www.w3.org/WAI/) to everyone, regardless of their ability.
 For instance, using heading tags like `<h1>` and `<h2>` tell a person about the organization of the page more than making text bold with the `<strong>` tag.
 Altering the visual apprearance of the text without the structural headings won't convey the same meaning to a person who uses a screen reader.
 Even if you don't go on to build websites for a living, something as simple as adding a caption to any image you publish can improve accessibility.
 An image without a caption or description is meaningless to someone who can't see it.
 Can you find the caption or "alt text" for the image on this page?

-### Text Editors
+### Plain Text + Text Editors
 Before we move on, there's one other important thing to understand about writing HTML.
 HTML documents are plain text documents.
-You don't write HTML in a Word doc or a Google doc, instead it's best to use a piece of software called a text editor.
+The document do not contain styling like bold, italic, etc. Rather than using a Word doc or a Google doc, it's best to use a piece of software called a text editor.
 There are many text editors out there and it's personal preference which one you use.
 I like one called [Sublime](https://www.sublimetext.com/), but I know others use [Atom](http://atom.io) or [Visual Studio](https://visualstudio.microsoft.com/).
-Try a few out to see which one suits you.
+Try a few out to see which one suits you, but know that I'll use Sublime throughout this course.

 Even though the text is "plain", text editors have a feature called *syntax highlighting*, which means that the text changes color to help you write good code.
-When it's time to see what your markup or code can do, you'll need to open it in your browser.
+When it's time to see what your markup or code can do, you'll need to open it in your browser or run it in the command line (the next chapter).

 ## CSS

 Our next building block of the web is CSS, or Cascading Style Sheets.
 We just learned that HTML will add structure to your document, but you need something else to add the pretty colors and images, also known as *style*.
 A style sheet is a plain text document that lists all the styles that you want to apply to your page.
-The cascading part means that you can be selective about how elements appear.
+The cascading part refers to the priority scheme in CSS.
+You can apply styles widely (the whole page has the same font) or selectively (except for the menu which uses a different font).

 If you analyze this page, what styles would you guess are in play?
 Are there some elements that look different than other elements?
 Cascading style sheets allow me to indicate that I want my headings to use a different font than my body text, for instance.

 CSS uses a different syntax than HTML.
-It can be a little confusing because it relies on HTML tags, but the structure is a little different.
+It can be a little confusing because it relies on HTML tags, but the structure is more list-like, rather than linear markup.
 Think about HTML as a document, and CSS as a separate list.
 Here's an example:

 ```
 body {